 My five year old wanted nothing to do with THE GAME, but couldn’t understand why I was so enthralled.
 He kept badgering me about wanting to watch his show, but I explained to him how it was Mommy’s time.
 I said, he could either go upstairs or watch his program after mine was over.

 He was very angry with me.
-So we spent talking through his feeling to see where the root of this threatening comes from.
+We spent a lot of time talking through his feelings to see where the root of this threatening comes from.
 Then it hit me like a ton of bricks and the flood gates opened.
 Sure, sometimes I’ll use the fake cry technique to garner a response from my young children, but this time it was real.

 The Power of Birth Order

 Let me preface this with the fact that 87% of the time he is a sweet little boy, who like us all, has his moments.
-It’s the outbursts of anger that make me check in with my disciplining style.
+It’s the outbursts of anger that make me check in with my disciplining style and his birth order.

 With my youngest, I began my personal growth journey.
 It was finally time to start taking care of myself as a mom.
 I didn’t want to be the mom who yells all the time because that wasn’t who I really was.
 It was imperative for me to figure out how to take it down a notch and come from a rational place.